Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 ## Using an IPC connection configuration file

-Alternatively, a TOML configuration file can be used to specify the details of the IPC socket:
+Use a TOML configuration file can to specify more options of the IPC socket:

 ```bash
 export PRIVATE_CONFIG=path/to/ipc-config-file.toml
 ```

-Using this method allows the configuration of timeouts for the ipc socket.
-Here is an example of the TOML file:
+Configuration file provides the ability to configure timeouts for the ipc socket.

 ```toml
 socket = "tm.ipc"